ameerhamzakhalid/capstone-javascript/README.md

 ### Setup

-Clone this repository by using the command line :
+Clone this repository by using the command-line :
 `git clone https://github.com/asifaminisonline/capstone-javascript.git`

 ### Install